Lawrence Leung: Television and radio

-Radio and television appearances

 Leung has been a regular guest on breakfast radio (3RRR Breakfasters) and appeared on Tony Martin & Ed Kavalee's Get This (3MMM) and Loose Ends (BBC).

-Leung performed a guest stand up set on RMITV's The Loft Live Episode 12 of Season 8 13 April 2000 broadcast on Channel 31 Melbourne.
+Leung performed a guest stand-up set on RMITV's The Loft Live Episode 12 of Season 8 13 April 2000 broadcast on Channel 31 Melbourne.

 He also co-hosted the Sunday morning breakfast show on Melbourne's Fox FM in 2005 and 2006 with Courteney Hocking and Andrew McClelland.

 Leung wrote and presented regular off-beat mini-documentaries for Steve "The Sandman" Abbott's variety show In Siberia Tonight (SBS TV, 2004).

 He was a writer of pranks for two seasons of ABC TV's The Chaser's War On Everything and has appeared on a variety of television shows including The Today Show (Nine Network), Stand Up Australia (The Comedy Channel), The Edinburgh Show (BBC2), Open House (RTÉ).

 On 4 April 2009, Leung was guest programmer on ABC1's popular and long running overnight music video show Rage.

 On 26 May 2009, Leung appeared as a guest on Australian game show Talkin' 'Bout Your Generation.

 On 7 April 2013 Leung appeared on Australian television series Offspring as Dr. Elvis Kwan.
-He is to replace Asher Keddie's character Nina Proudman at St Francis Hospital while she takes maternity leave.

 In 2017, Leung recorded Episode 1 of Series 2 of ABC Kids Play School Story Time, reading Lynley Dodd's "Hairy Maclary and Zachary Quack".

-Personal life

-Leung has two children with his long term partner.

-Recognition
+Recognition and awards

+Lawrence Leung's Choose Your Own Adventure was nominated for a 2009 AFI Award in the category of Best Television Comedy.

 Leung has a Star Wars character named after him (Lar Le'ung, a Jedi Master) in the 2009 Star Wars comic book series Star Wars: Invasion, written by Tom Taylor and illustrated by Colin Wilson.

-He also won GQ (Australia) Magazine's Man of the Year 2009, in the category of Comedic Talent of the Year.
+He won GQ Australia's Man of the Year 2009, in the category of Comedic Talent of the Year.